tychay/gistpress/readme.txt

 * Support for `url=""` substitute for `id=""` in shortcodes (oEmbed Gist-style)
 * Non-parsed gist shortcodes are simply passed through (adds a comment)
 * Supports revision sha1 linking, alsoo through `revision=""` in shortcode
+* Settings page (with help tab) in Admin for configuring defaults.

 TODO:

-* Admin panel for preferences
 * Support for "gistpress" shortcode via API upload

 == Installation ==